- Google may be the most popular choice in search engines, but here are 27 search engines you can – and should – try.

 Yes, video is extremely popular today.

-Internet users prefer watching video over reading long blocks of text.
+Internet users prefer watching videos over reading long blocks of text.

 In fact, 85% of U.S. internet users watch online video content each month.